 Other Forms of Communication

-The Nagoya Works holds the Inari Festival, which begins with a dedication ceremony at Inari Shrine, located on the grounds of the works, in April of every year, and UACJ Copper Tube Corporation holds its Summer Festival in August.
-Both of these festivals are attended by large numbers of local residents and are, therefore, good opportunities for deepening communication with local communities.
-The Nagoya Works and UACJ Copper Tube Corporation also actively co-sponsor and participate in festivals, sports, and other events held by local school districts.
+The Nagoya Works holds the Inari Festival, which begins with a dedication ceremony at Inari Shrine, located on the grounds of the works, in April of every year.
+The festival is attended by local residents and serves as an opportunity for deepening communication with local communities.

 The Nagoya Works also actively co-sponsors and participates in festivals, and sporting and other events, held by local communities.